clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

    has no affiliation (or you are not aware of it), you may leave the affiliation blank.

+   You should add the following information to each presentation:
+   - **Title**: the name of your presentation
+   - **Type**: a label which describes what type on content is being presented
+   	- For more information on types, see [Content](../Midspace%20Concepts/Content.md)
+   - **Duration**: the length of the presentation in minutes
+   	- The durations of all presentations in a session must be equal to the total time length of that session
+   - **Abstract** (optional)

+    If you decide to change any of this information later, you can edit it after you import your program to Midspace.

+    Formatting Guidelines:
    - Use semicolons (;) to separate names, email addresses and affiliations of multiple speakers.
    - If you have multiple speakers and do not know one of their affliations,